Michaelszeng/relay-policy-learning/README.md

 An automated data generation script runs a markovian scripted expert across random 4-subtask sequences and collects successful episodes.
 This scripted expert is roughly 94% successful, which should be sufficient for data generation.

 Given the multi-modal, multi-task nature of Franka Kitchen, developing a true "Markovian" (in the sense that the expert's action depends only on the environment state) expert is very challenging.
-To make such a Markovian expert possible, we additionally record one-hot encodings containing the 4-subtask sequence (which is constant throughout a recorded episode) as well the current active subtask (which will change 4 times throughout the episode) as observation keys in the .zarr dataset.
+To make such a Markovian expert possible, we additionally record one-hot encodings containing the 4-subtask sequence (which is constant throughout a recorded episode) as observation keys in the .zarr dataset.
 Thus, the scripted expert *is* Markovian w.r.t. the combined environment state + subtask labels.

 ```bash
 # Generate random 4-subtask sequences